abbyhirtle/escape-the-desert/README.md

 Highway 50 cuts through the heart of Nevada like a scar.
 It is desolate, sunbaked, and eerily silent.
 Once a vibrant route for pioneers and dreams, it’s now a forgotten stretch swallowed by sand and stories of those who never made it out.

 You are a lone explorer on a top-secret mission gone wrong.
 What was meant to be a quick recon trip across the arid wastelands of the desert has turned into a fight for survival.
-Your Range Rover is low on fuel, and the only road out stretches endlessly through dunes, ruins, and danger.
+Your vehicle is low on fuel, and the only road out stretches endlessly through dunes, ruins, and danger.

 Now, stranded on a stretch of road that never seems to end, you’re in a race for survival.
-Tumbleweed litters your path, turning every second into a life-or-death decision.
+Tumbleweeds and battiers litter your path, turning every second into a life-or-death decision.

 Your mission? **Escape.**
 Your ally? **Your reflexes.**